kindergarten - eighth grade

 Anastasis teachers are reflective practitioners who help students experience learning at the intersection of multiple disciplines.
 They are masters of instructional design who weave together social, emotional, and intellectual learning.
 What makes an Anastasis teacher genuinely exceptional is the mentorship and guidance they provide our students as they build a school-wide culture where kids are empowered and loved.

-Favorite outside of work activity: Skiing
+Favorite outside of work activity: Cooking/Gardening and Pickleball.

 Favorite Bible Verse: Isaiah 40:28-31